privacyguides/privacyguides.org/docs/video-streaming.en.md

 !!! warning

-    Invidious does not proxy the video stream through its server by default.
-Videos watched through Invidious will still make direct connections to Google's servers (googlevideo.com); however, some instances support video proxying.
-This can be enabled by adding `&local=true` to the URL.
+    Invidious does not proxy video streams by default.
+Videos watched through Invidious will still make direct connections to Google's servers (e.g. `googlevideo.com`); however, some instances support video proxying—simply enable *Proxy videos* within the instances's settings or add `&local=true` to the URL.

 !!! tip

-    Invidious is useful if you want to disable JavaScript in your browser, such as [Tor Browser](https://www.torproject.org/) on the Safest security setting.
+    Invidious is useful if you want to disable JavaScript in your browser, such as [Tor Browser](https://www.torproject.org/) on the Safest security level.
 It does not provide privacy by itself and we don’t recommend logging into any accounts.

 When self-hosting, it is important that you have other people using your instance as well in order for you to blend in.
 You should be careful with where and how you are hosting Invidious, as other peoples' usage will be linked to your hosting.

-When you are using an Invidious instance, be sure to go read the Privacy Policy of that specific instance.
+When you are using an Invidious instance, make sure to read the privacy policy of that specific instance.
 Invidious instances can be modified by their owners and therefore may not reflect their associated privacy policy.
 Some instances have Tor .onion addresses which may grant some privacy as long as your search queries don't contain PII (Personally Identifiable Information).

 ### Piped